 Vancouver midwife Alix Bacon has heard it all, and she tries hard to prepare first-time parents for the inevitable strange things that will come up in the first hours, days and weeks after birth.
 In between the rush of pure love and joy and fatigue and delirium come the questions from panicked and bewildered new parents about their new babies.

-The first four weeks: what caring for a newborn is really like This is a big one: “Bowel movements!
+This is a big one: “Bowel movements!
 We get a lot of questions about their poops,” says Bacon.
 Whatever parents may have been expecting, it wasn’t the tarry black ooze, or meconium, in baby’s first few dirty diapers.
 After that, it doesn’t get much better, with breastfed babies’ early poo being yellow, green or brown and “very wet,” like mustard, as Bacon says.
 It’s more liquid than solid and sometimes even has speckles or “seeds.”
 It’s not diarrhea (that is pretty much all liquid).
 It’s just baby’s hypereffective digestive tract.
 Bacon says the biggest thing to worry about is absence of colour: Chalky or white stools can be a sign of a liver problem and should be investigated by a doctor if they make up two or more bowel movements in a row.

 Baby takes on maternal hormones in the womb, which make for some bodily peculiarity in the early days.
 Both boys and girls may have enlarged breasts or lumps under their nipples.
 This is quite common—a benign side effect of the same hormone that causes mom to produce milk.
 The breast tissue will shrink over the following few weeks.